objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 This time is spent on loading of libraries, preparing, optimizing, checking the code, and so on.
 To speed up the assembly of compiled languages, [ccache](https://ccache.dev) and [sccache](https://github.com/mozilla/sccache) are used.
-Let's look at the assembly scheme using C++ as an example to imagine the build process in compiled languages:
+Let's look at the assembly scheme using C++ as an example:

 <p align="center">
   <img src="/images/defaultCPhase.svg">
 </p>

-1) First, preprocessor gets the input files.
-The input files are source files `.cpp` and header files `.h`.
+1) First, preprocessor retrieves the source code files, which consist of both source files `.cpp` and header files `.h`.
-The result is a single edited file `.cpp` with human-readable code that the compiler will get.
+The result is a single file `.cpp` with human-readable code that the compiler will get.

-2) The compiler receives the edited code file `.cpp` and converts it into machine code, presented in an object file.
+2) The compiler receives the edited code file `.cpp` and converts it into object file - `.obj`.
-At the compilation stage, parsing occurs, which checks whether the code matches rules of a specific programming language.
+At the compilation stage, parsing checks whether the code matches rules of a specific programming language.
 At the end, the compiler optimizes the resulting machine code and produces an object file.
-To speed up compilation, different files of the same project are compiled in parallel.
+To speed up compilation, different files of the same project might be compiled in parallel.
 3)  Then, the [Linker](https://en.wikipedia.org/wiki/Linker_(computing)) gets object files.
 The result of the linker is an executable `.exe` file.

-As a result, in compiled languages, multiple files are simultaneously and independently converted into machine code at the compilation stage.
-This machine code is then combined into one executable file.

-`ccache` hash algorithm, for the hashing of information to find cached files fast.
+`ccache` has hash algorithm, for the hashing of information to find cached files fast.
 The [`ccache` hash](https://ccache.dev/manual/4.8.2.html#_common_hashed_information)
 includes information:
 * the file contents